 At the 2012 London Olympic Games, Sanya showcased her tireless work ethic by collecting two more Gold Medals (400m & 4x400m Relay), adding to an outstanding year in which she had already won the 400m Indoor World Championship.
 She also won her sixth National Outdoor Championship in the 400m.

 Prior to Sanya’s 2012 campaign, she bounced back from an injury shortened 2010 by winning the 2011 4x400m Relay in South Korea to claim her record fifth career World Championship Gold Medal.
 In 2009, Sanya won her first individual Gold Medal at the World Championships, winning the 400m, in addition to claiming Gold in the 4x400m Relay.
 For the fifth consecutive year, Sanya was the #1 ranked 400m female runner in the world.
 She also received both the IAAF World Female Athlete of the Year Award and the Jesse Owens Award, for the second time each.

-In the 2008 Beijing Olympic Games, Sanya proudly represented the United States and brought home a Gold Medal in the 4x400m Relay as well as a Bronze Medal in the individual 400m.
-In 2008, Sanya competed thirteen times in the 200m & 400m events, recording 12 first place results and one second place finish.
+In the 2008 Beijing Olympic Games, Sanya proudly represented the United States by bringing home a Gold Medal in the 4x400m Relay, as well as a Bronze Medal in the individual 400m.
 In the 2007 World Championships, Sanya won a Gold Medal in the 4x400m Relay.
-By winning every IAAF Golden League 400m event, Sanya shared the 2007 Golden League Jackpot, earning a $500,000 bonus.
-She ran the fastest 400m time in the world in 2007 at 49.27 and finished the season ranked No. 1 by the IAAF World rankings in the 400m.